 Timing belts were snapping, or wearly prematurely, in the mid-90s and Land Rover issed replacement kits (STC4095K, STC4096K) and instructions for specific VIN ranges.
 The belt was found to be misaligned on the pulleys and would ride forward and rub on the timing case.
 The new parts consisted of pulleys with or without flanges and also altered their position longitudinally.

 At the same time, the 300Tdi timing belt tension was reduced to 11 Nm as it was pulling on the fuel injection pump and bending the aluminium timing case.
 The injection pump bracket was also upgraded to add some structural rigidity to the injection pump.
-This this video compares the old and new brackets.
+This video compares the old and new brackets.

 Tension or torque?

-Technically we're talking about tension, where a sustained force of 11 Nm should be applied to the timing belt with a dial-type or bar-type torque indicating wrench.
+Technically we're talking about tension, where a sustained force of 11 Nm should be applied to the timing belt with a dial-type or beam-type torque indicating wrench.
 The clicker type torque wrenches cannot tell you what the torque is after the click occurs.

 Let's look at the evidence